-Last month I had the opportunity to attend the WriterUA Conference in Memphis, TN.
+Last month I had the opportunity to attend the WriterUA Conference in Memphis, order TN.
 This was my first time attending WritersUA, so I was excited, but not entirely sure what to expect.
 I thought I’d share my experience to help some people who may be trying to decide on a conference to attend for 2013.

 Overall Impression – I loved this conference.
 I loved the tight focus on user assistance (UA) information.
 The vendors in the exhibition were all relevant to the work I’m doing every day.
 The sessions were tightly focused into three tracks, all UA related.
 The presentations were interesting, and while there were only three concurrent presentations, I often found myself forced to choose between two great options.
 This was possibly the best professional conference I’ve attended in my career.

 What I liked – Here is a list of the things I liked about WritersUA in Memphis (in no particular order):

 - Free WiFi in the hotel rooms and in the conference area.
 There are other technical conferences I attend (and not just STC’s) that don’t provide WiFi access to participants, which is a serious flaw in our day and age.
 It was nice knowing I’d have some WiFi connectivity during the conference, both in the conference space and in my room.
 (Though see below for my WiFi complaint.)